Poor door: Kensington

-In 2017 a social housing resident called into a show on LBC radio and said that at the London building where she lived, her children could not use the communal garden built for the market-rent tenants, as it had a separate key, and the main door to the social housing was near the garbage bins.
-A market rent tenant in Kensington responded on the same show that she paid £15,500 per year for service charges in her building, so she would not be prepared to live in a building where social housing tenants got these same services for free.
+In 2017 a social housing resident called into a show on LBC radio and said that at the London building where she lived, her children could not use the communal garden built for the market-rent tenants, as it had a separate key, and the main door to the social housing was near the rubbish bins.
+A market-rent tenant in Kensington responded on the same show that she paid £15,500 per year for service charges in her building, so she would not be prepared to live in a building where social housing tenants got these same services for free.

 Camden

 Dave Hill from The Guardian states that Camden, which has its housing policy run by Labour, does not "generally seek to mix affordable and market[-priced] dwellings on the same corridors or sharing the same stairs, lifts and entrance lobbies", because the service charges and management charges for shared communal spaces can be a "significant proportion of housing costs" which may be "too high for the occupiers of affordable housing to pay".
-Hill states that the "wealthy and the least well-off having separate entrances into the same housing block may offend but can also be a pragmatic way of improving the supply of “affordable” homes."
+Hill states that the "wealthy and the least well-off having separate entrances into the same housing block may offend but can also be a pragmatic way of improving the supply of "affordable" homes."